Cloud-Tamil/DevOps-Learning-Page/Day-02.md

 > "For development, I can use a simple Dockerfile with a Node.js Alpine image, copy the package files, install dependencies, copy the source code, expose the port, and start the application.
 For production, I prefer a multi-stage build, `npm ci`, production-only dependencies, a non-root user, health checks, environment variables, proper signal handling, and a minimal final image.
 I then push the image to ECR and deploy it to EKS using Kubernetes manifests or Helm."

-If you want to practice this as a real production application, the next logical version is **Node.js + PostgreSQL + Redis + Docker Compose + Nginx + Kubernetes + Terraform + GitHub Actions**, which would closely match a ShopSphere-style architecture.